 Healthcare is a prime example where Big Data & Analytics technologies can turn data into value, a recent study showed a potential £16 – 66 billion of efficiency savings, if the NHS employed data analytics better.
 (2).

 “Knowledge and data are fundamental to the patient revolution that is so urgently required by our National Health Service.”

 – Tim Kelsey – Director of Patients and Information at NHS England.

 Analytics enables organisations to make evidence-based business decisions.
 When applied correctly these can increase the quality and efficiency of the services delivered.
 Analytics can also provide an enterprise wide view of data rather than the siloed approach that is all too common in public sector organisations.

 “Nobody had access to all the data,” says Marlo Valente, Head of Enterprise Services at Leicester City Council.
-“So when a new case was established by one of the teams, people would spend half a day ringing up colleagues for information .” (see note 3 below)
+“So when a new case was established by one of the teams, people would spend half a day ringing up colleagues for information .”
+(3)

 Public Sector organisations have seen an increased demand for transparency and evidence of providing value-for-money (VfM).
 In addition to these challenges, the public sector has also seen further regulatory and compliance requirements and a reduced budget.
 Innovative financial management and reporting solutions, built on advanced analytics can help address this need.